15 Healthy Starbucks Drinks That Taste Indulgent

 You might be surprised by the variety of Starbucks beverages that clock in at less than 200 calories.
 From classic espresso to creamy coffee confections, we found healthy Starbucks drinks for everyone.

-Here’s a quick look at what’s healthy on the Starbucks menu.
+Here’s a quick look at some healthy Starbucks drinks on the Starbucks menu.

 Brewed Coffee or Americano

-What is the lowest calorie Starbucks drink on the menu?
+What is the Starbucks drink with the lowest calories on the menu?
 Plain coffee, of course, with the cafe Americano (espresso diluted in hot water) coming in at a close second.
-See more of the healthiest menu items at Starbucks.

-Why it’s healthy: At just 5 and 10 calories, respectively, coffee or Americanos deliver that rejuvenating jolt without added sugar, fat or carbs.
-Brewed coffee is also one of the several keto Starbucks drinks that’s available.
-Check out all the different low-carb Starbucks food items you can pair it with.
+Why it’s healthy: At just 5 and 15 calories, respectively, coffee or Americanos deliver that rejuvenating jolt without added sugar, fat or carbs.
+Brewed coffee is also one of the several keto Starbucks drinks available.
+Check out all the different low-carb Starbucks food items you can pair the drink with.

 Forever known, in my mind, as Joe Fox’s signature drink from You’ve Got Mail, a nonfat cappuccino is a frothy pick-me-up that feels completely indulgent.
 A cloud of creamy milk rises above a base of bitter, potent espresso.